The Blue Angels (film)

-The Blue Angels is a 2024 documentary film about the Blue Angels pilots of the United States Navy.
+The Blue Angels is a 2024 American documentary film about the Blue Angels pilots of the United States Navy.
 It was directed by Paul Crowder and released ahead of Memorial Day weekend by Amazon MGM Studios; on May 17, 2024, in IMAX theaters and on May 23, 2024, on Amazon Prime Video.
 The film received generally positive reviews from critics, who praised the flying shots, but criticized the lack of human drama.
 Critics have described the film as an advertisement for the U.S. military.

 Background

 The idea for the film came from Rob Stone and former Blue Angel Greg "Boss" Woolridge.
 Production began in March 2022, and the film was expected to be released in 2023.
 The members of the 2022 Blue Angels demonstration team are featured in the movie; their team leader was Captain Brian Kesselring.
 CAA Media financed the movie production.
 It was produced by JJ Abrams and Glen Powell who flew with the Blue Angels while filming Top Gun: Maverick.
 It documents the journey of becoming a Blue Angel, beginning with the ways they are selected and trained, and culminating in the challenges of the Blue Angel show schedule.
 The film shows the skill of the pilots without staging or computer-generated imagery.
 The film was produced by Amazon MGM Studios (through the Metro-Goldwyn-Mayer label) and IMAX.
 The IMAX theater run began on May 17.